12-Credit Online Graduate Certificate Program in

 - Gain a sound understanding of the common challenges facing students with disabilities as they transition to adulthood, while working directly with them to develop transition and community-based instruction plans.

 - Create a portfolio through the final Capstone project that demonstrates your mastery of the teaching and administrative competencies necessary for implementing a successful secondary transition program for students with disabilities.

-We are currently accepting applications for the spring 2017 semester.
-The application deadline is Friday, December 2nd.
-Apply now to avoid last minute processing delays.
+We are currently accepting applications for the spring 2018 semester.

 Admissions selectivity varies by program.